UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 <details>
 <summary><h3 style="font-size: 16px;">Data</h3></summary>

-We obtained the dataset from Kaggle, but the data was originally scraped from Basketball-Reference via automated HTML parsing.
+We obtained the dataset from [JK-Future](https://github.com/JK-Future-GitHub/NBA_MVP), who originally scraped the data from Basketball-Reference via automated HTML parsing.
 The dataset contains statistics for National Basketball Association (NBA) players relevant to determining the Most Valuable Player (MVP) in a season and has 7,329 entries with 53 columns.
 The dataset is significant in its breadth and depth of coverage.

-The dataset is stored in a comma-separated Excel sheet, `mvp_data.csv`, which we load into `DataCleaning_EDA.ipynb` and perform some cleaning and aggregation steps, including:
+The dataset is stored in `mvp_data.csv`, which we load into `DataCleaning_EDA.ipynb` and perform some cleaning and aggregation steps, including:

 * Fill missing values for the Rank, mvp_share, and Trp Dbl (Triple Double) columns
 * Normalize the Trp Dbl column by dividing it by G (the total number of games played in a given season)
 * Convert G (Games) and Season columns to integer data type
-* Filter the entire data frame (`df`) to include only players that meet the 40-game requirement necessary to be considered for the MVP award
+* Filter the entire data frame (df) to include only players that meet the 40-game requirement necessary to be considered for the MVP award
-* Create the Rk_Conf (Conference Ranking) column – calculate conference rankings for each season based on W (the number of wins), then re-rank the conference rankings within each season and conference group.
+* Create the Rk_Conf (Conference Ranking) column – calculate conference rankings for each season based on W (the number of wins), then re-rank the conference rankings within each season and conference group
 * Save the edited data frame thus far to `mvp_data_edit.csv` (we use this in `Test.ipynb` to merge predicted values with actual and compare results)
 * Drop the Conference and W (Wins) columns
-* Create a separate data frame (`df_last`) with the data for the most recent five seasons (2018–22), which we use to test our final model and index in `Test.ipynb`
+* Create a separate data frame (df_last) with the data for the most recent five seasons (2018–22), which we use to test our final model and index in `Test.ipynb`
-* Create last_names and last_seasons
 * Check for missing values: We found many missing values for seasons before 1980; for example, 3P (Three-pointers) were not introduced in the NBA until 1979–80, and there are a lot of missing values before then, so we drop any season before 1980
-* Save `df` and `df_last` to comma-separated Excel files
+* Save df and df_last to comma-separated Excel files

 We discuss some additional preprocessing steps in the Experimental Design section below, as these steps relate to the project's feature selection and modeling phases.